- Outdoor air pollution is the cause of 3.4 millions deaths a year globally and is a major contributing factor to climate change.

 Have you read?

 Fortunately, dirty air is eminently solvable.
 Examples abound with communities around the world, from China to Chile, that have successfully improved the air they breathe.
-The hard part is that there isn’t a single, one-size-fits-all, scalable solution.
+The hard part is that there isn’t a single, one-size-fits-all, scalable solution to improve air quality.
 Almost always, solutions to air pollution require long term, locally-led efforts that navigate complex local political, social, and economic circumstances.

 Like many complex problems that require long term locally-led solutions, international funding support has flagged.
 According to the UK-based Clean Air Fund, foundations invested a mere $31.6 million in addressing outdoor air quality problems globally in 2019.
 Americans lose double that amount in loose change each year.
 Meanwhile, the World Bank estimates that the world economy loses $5.7 trillion – 4.8% of global GDP annually – due to poor outdoor air quality.
 This means we are investing in solving outdoor air pollution 100,000 times less than what it is costing us.
 The problem of poor outdoor air quality is so under-funded, relative to its negative impacts, that it is one of those rare areas where a small, smart investment could genuinely have global impact.